18F/federalist-content-guide/index.md

 title: Introduction
 ---

-This guide helps writers who are using the Federalist platform to create departmental websites and share information about your team’s research.
+This guide helps writers who are using the Federalist platform to create departmental websites and share information about your team.

 In each section, we outline strategies for conveying information in a way that is both actionable and accessible, so that other groups can learn and apply it to their own work.